 Contents:

-This is a special uninstaller that will help you to completely uninstall any application from Mac along with their caches, logs, login items, preferences and browser extensions.
+This is a special progra that will help you to completely uninstall any application from Mac along with their caches, logs, login items, preferences and browser extensions.

 App Cleaner & Uninstaller